ladnix/docker-health-monitor/README.md

 | **F1 / H** | Show help menu |
 | **ESC** | Back / Exit |

-### 🧬 How it works (Dependencies)
+## 🧬 Core Logic

 DHM scans container environment variables.
-If a variable contains the name of another container (e.g., `DB_HOST=postgres-db`), it automatically creates a visual link in the tree.
+If it finds a variable string containing another container's name (e.g., `DB_HOST=postgres-db`), it automatically renders it as a visual dependency link in the tree.

 ## 🤝 Author